 It’s his birthday today.

 One of my favorite contemporary actors.
 I think he blows the competition away.
 I can’t say enough good things about him.
 His versatility is dazzling.
 He can be so gentle.
 He can be so ferocious.
 He can be elegant and cosmopolitan.
 He can be provincial and practically pre-verbal.
 He can be 100% right-now and he can also be at home in a period piece.
 He’s always convincing.
 He doesn’t have to work to convince me that he is who he says he is in any given role.
 He just IS that character.
 He flies a little bit under the radar, all things considered.
 Actors should know who he is, and explore his work.
 Of all of my columns for Film Comment, the one I did on Schoenaerts got the least engagement on Twitter.
 This doesn’t seem right.
-Schoenaerts guy is not just the real deal.
+Schoenaerts is not just the real deal.
 He makes other actors look show-off-y.
-He is not intellectual in his approach – his approach is very physical (he’s similar to De Niro).
+He is not intellectual in his approach – he “gets inside” via the physical (he’s similar to De Niro in this way).
 He lives in Belgium mostly.
 He’s a devoted graffiti artist, he’s been doing it since he was a kid.

 Now for individual films, all of which I referenced in the Film Comment piece:

 I absolutely love Alice Winocour’s Disorder – and since I reviewed it for Ebert I’ve re-watched it 4 or 5 times.
-It’s extremely effective, a high-throttle home invasion thriller, but also a devastating psychological/physical portrait of combat PTSD.
+It’s so effective, a high-throttle home invasion thriller, but also a devastating psychological/physical portrait of a man struggling with combat PTSD.
+This is one of his mostly-wordless roles.

-I wrote about 2011’s Bullhead, which is the first time I saw Schoenaerts, probably true for many of us (in the States, at least).
-Bullhead is deeply upsetting, start to finish, traumatizing to watch, and I don’t think I’ll ever see it again, but his performance is unforgettable.
+I wrote about 2011’s Bullhead, the first time he was really introduced to American audiences.
+Bullhead is deeply upsetting, and traumatizing to watch.
+I don’t think I’ll ever see it again, but his performance is unforgettable.

-And last but definitely not least: I went long on the extraordinary Rust and Bone, a movie I can’t say enough good things about (clearly).
+And last but definitely not least: I went long on the extraordinary Rust and Bone, one of my favorite films of the last 10, 15 years..

 This entry was posted in Actors, Movies, On This Day and tagged , .
 Bookmark the permalink.